 The Town of Concord grew because it was a central stopping point between Milwaukee and Madison on the Wisconsin Stage Lines route along the old territorial road, Concord Center Drive.
 Territorial roads were the first roads, and they often followed Native American trails.
 Access to transportation routes has always played an important role in the development of any area.
 Concord had a population of 725 in 1850, which increased to 1,627 by 1870.
 By the turn of the century, Concord was a growing farming community with a Town Hall, Post Office, general store, schools, churches, a sorghum mill, barber shop, broom factory, creamery, and cheese and butter factories.
 There are three remaining historic church buildings in the Town: Concord Methodist, St. Mary's Catholic Church, and St. Stephan's Lutheran Church.
-A small Jewish synagogue called Bakerstown also had a brief history in the southwest corner of the Town.
-A school called Bakerstown School was also located in this area and was later moved to the City of Jefferson for use as a museum.
+A small Jewish synagogue was also called located in the Bakerstown area of Concord, italso-had a brief history in the southwest corner of the Town of Concord.
+A one room school called Bakerstown School was also located in this area and was later moved to the City of Jefferson for use as a museum, it has since been relocated to Dodge County.